 Where varieties differ is in growth speed, light tolerance, and how demanding their variegation is.
 A good rule: the more white or pale on the leaves, the more light it needs and the slower it will grow.
 Fully green varieties like jade pothos are the most tolerant of low light.
 Heavily variegated ones like marble queen, snow queen, and manjula prefer brighter conditions and reward you with their best patterns there.

-If you’re growing under artificial light, our grow lights guide covers exactly what to look for.
+If you’re growing under artificial light, our best grow lights for indoor plants guide covers exactly what to look for.

 One more thing worth knowing: all pothos varieties are toxic to cats and dogs if ingested.
 The ASPCA lists Epipremnum aureum as toxic to both cats and dogs, with the calcium oxalate crystals in the leaves causing oral irritation and vomiting.
 If you have pets, take a look at our guide to cat-safe indoor plants for alternatives that give you the same trailing, low-maintenance appeal without the worry.